qgis/QGIS-Documentation/docs/pyqgis_developer_cookbook/server.rst

-Embeding and standalone applications require using the QGIS Server Python API directly from another Python script or application while the remaining options are better suited for when you want to add custom features to a standard QGIS Server application: in this case you'll need to write a Python plugin for the server application and register your custom filters, services or APIs.
+Embeding and standalone applications require using the QGIS Server Python API directly from another Python script or application while the remaining options are better suited for when you want to add custom features to a standard QGIS Server binary application (FCGI or development server): in this case you'll need to write a Python plugin for the server application and register your custom filters, services or APIs.

 Server API basics
 =================